Hill North median real estate price is $274,258, which is less expensive than 81.1% of Connecticut neighborhoods and 65.2% of all U.S. neighborhoods.

 In the Hill North neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 18.6% of residents here.
 This is a higher proportion of walking commuters than we found in 97.9% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!

-American households most often have a car, and regularly they have two or three.
-But households in the Hill North neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Hill North neighborhood have a highly unusual car ownership.
 27.5% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.8% of U.S. neighborhoods.

 From major sales accounts to fast-food workers, sales and service employees are often the backbone of the local economy.
 In the Hill North neighborhood, they truly stand out.
 NeighborhoodScout's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 96.4% of all American neighborhoods.